tomkalervo/tomkalervo.github.io/my_ml.markdown

 permalink: /my_ml/
 ---

-Nice to know (remember) python libraries and their functions.
+Nice to know (remember) python libraries and their functions, used to build & train succesfull machine learning models.

-Numpy, Pandas, Scikit learn, Tensorflow.
+Covered libraries are: Numpy, Pandas, Scikit learn, Tensorflow.

 ### TOPICS TO COVER